robinboncoeur/Art/docs/writing/2DE-1stEd.md

 When I finally finished my scrutiny, I noticed both girls were intently watching my face.

-"This is really good," I said slowly—perhaps, a bit too slowly.
+"This is really good," I said slowly — perhaps, a bit too slowly.

 "But?"